turbot/guardrails-samples/control_objectives/aws_vpc_flow_logs/README.md

 ## Running the Example

-To run the S3 Example:
+To run the VPC Flow Log configuration example:
-- Navigate to the directory on the command line `cd s3_smartfolder_example`
+- Navigate to the directory on the command line `cd aws_vpc_flow_logs`
 - Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
 - Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings